Colt's Manufacturing Company: 1865–1880s: Post–Civil War

-Colt's first effort toward a metallic cartridge revolver was by conversion of existing percussion revolvers.
+It was 1868 when Colt's first effort toward a metallic cartridge revolver was by conversion of existing percussion revolvers.
 The first of these conversions was patented on September 15, 1868, by Colt engineer, F. Alexander Thuer as patent number 82258.
 The Thuer conversion was made by milling off the rear of the receiver and replacing it with a breechplate containing six internal firing pins.
 The cartridges were loaded through the mouths of the chambers.
 Colt made 5000 of these but they were not well accepted.
 Colt found the mechanism so complex it included a spare percussion cylinder with each revolver.

 Colt tasked its superintendent of engineering, Charles Richards, to come up with a solution.
 The Richards conversion was performed on the Colt 1860 Army revolver.
 The caliber was .44 Colt and the loading lever was replaced by an ejector rod.
 This conversion added a breech plate with a firing pin and a rear sight mounted on the breechplate.
 Cartridges were loaded into the cylinder one at a time via a loading gate.
 Colt manufactured 9000 of these revolvers between 1873 and 1878.
 In 1873, Colt performed the same conversion on the M1851 and M1861 revolvers for the US Navy in .38 rimfire.
 Another of Colt's engineers, William Mason, improved this conversion by placing the rear sight on the hammer and, along with Richards, he was granted patents in 1871 to convert percussion revolvers into rear-loading metallic-cartridge revolvers.
 Those converted revolvers are identified as the "Richards-Mason conversion".
 There were approximately 2100 Richards-Mason M1860 Army conversions made from 1877 to 1878 in a serial-number range 5800 to 7900.